PaulRBerg/prb-test/README.md

 So any significant change in DSTest might wreak havoc downstream.

 This issue has led to a "balkanization" of DSTest forks and extensions.
 See, for instance, Solmate's [DSTestPlus][ds-test-plus] and Forge Std's
-[Test][forge-std-test] contracts.
-Also, as a case in point, see the discussions in this [PR](https://github.com/foundry-rs/forge-std/pull/38), in which the PR author ended up making the PR against `forge-std` rather than `ds-test` because he feared that his PR won't be merged in the latter.
+[Test][forge-std-test].
+Also see the discussions in this [PR](https://github.com/foundry-rs/forge-std/pull/38), in which the PR author ended up making the PR against `forge-std` rather than `ds-test` because he feared that his PR won't be merged in the latter.

 ### 4. Lack of Backward Compatibility with Node.js

-It's my firm conviction that Foundry is the future of Ethereum smart contract development.
+It i my firm conviction that Foundry is the future of Ethereum smart contract development.
 Solidity code is best tested in Solidity itself.

 But, due to various historical reasons, the Ethereum ecosystem has for a long time relied upon JavaScript for testing smart contracts.
 Refactoring a code base from Hardhat or Truffle to Foundry takes time, and it may not always be possible to do it in one